top of page

 Bridging vs long-term commercial mortgages

-Many refurbishment projects start with a bridging loan, since the property may not initially qualify for a traditional commercial mortgage (e.g. it’s unlettable or needs work).
+Many refurbishment projects begin with bridging finance, especially when the property doesn’t immediately qualify for traditional long-term commercial mortgages (e.g. unlettable or requiring works).

-Once the refurbishment is complete, and the property is generating income or ready for occupation, it can be refinanced onto a standard commercial mortgage with lower rates.
+Once the refurbishment is complete and the property is ready for income or occupancy, it can often be refinanced onto a standard commercial mortgage with lower ongoing costs.

 Why work with Bournemouth Mortgages?